‘Thor: Love and Thunder’ scores franchise best debut

 The Thor franchise has grown with each subsequent film, which is both a rarity in franchise filmmaking in general but also not uncommon for those of the Marvel variety.
 The first film opened to $65.7 million in 2011, followed by $85.7 million for “The Dark World” in 2013 and $122.7 million for 2017’s “Ragnarok.”
 Waititi, who also directed “Ragnarok,” is widely credited with rejuvenating the series, infusing it with humor, irreverence and leaning into larger-than-life metal aesthetics.

-Audiences were heavily male (60%) and 53% were between the ages of 18 and 34, according to exit polls.
+Critics skewed mostly positive and the Rotten Tomatoes score is currently sitting at 68% fresh.
+Audiences, who gave the film a B+ CinemaScore, were heavily male (60%) and 53% were between the ages of 18 and 34, according to exit polls.
+IMAX reported that $23 million of the global total came from their screens.

 “Love and Thunder” brings back Chris Hemsworth, Tessa Thompson and Natalie Portman, whose Jane Foster becomes the Mighty Thor.
 Russell Crowe also co-stars as Zeus and Christian Bale plays the villain Gorr the God Butcher.
 It also boasts the biggest production budget of the Thor films, at a reported $250 million.